 Additionally, you’ll get building cards in two levels of difficulty that will help your children extend the learning of the Coding Express.
 These cards give preschoolers building ideas such as a train engine or train station.
 (Printable model cards are also available online here.)

-Overall, the Coding Express seems to be a hands-on way to playfully learn very beginning coding concepts.
+Overall, the Coding Express seems to be a hands-on way to learn very beginning coding concepts playfully.
 Not only that, you’ll see kids making predictions and observations, developing spatial thinking, computational thinking, and understanding cause and effect.

 Preschool teachers, you’ll want to know that there is a Teacher Guide with 8 online lessons using the National Association for the Education of Young Children (NAEYC), the 21st Century Early Learning framework (P21) and Head Start Early Learning Outcomes Framework guidelines.